DaDaCheng/phase_association/README.md

 ## About

-This is the source code for paper _HARPA: High-Rate Phase Association with Travel Time Neural Fields_.
+This is the source code for paper _High-Rate Phase Association with Travel Time Neural Fields_.

 ## Installation